Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 1. Open a browser and navigate to the *https://<management IP>/#/preboarding/welcome*

+   - If you use OVA 1.0.4 or earlier, you should use *https://<management IP>:28100/#/preboarding/welcome*
    - If you see a message about your connection not being private, it is safe to ignore this message.

 2. Click **Start**.
 A page that requests you to accept the End User License Agreement (EULA) appears.